GoFigr/gofigR/README.md

 ```

 This is handy when you build a plot iteratively.
 For example, you may call `plot(...)` first, followed by a call to
 `text()` to add annotations, or `legend()` to place the legend.
-In that case you want to execute the entire block, as
-opposed to just `plot()`, before pushing output to GoFigr.

 Note the argument following the expression (`pressure` in the snippet above).
 It specifies the data which you want to
 associate with the figure -- it will show up under "files" (as `.RDS`) once published.

 ## Adding support for other plotting libraries

-If you have a plotting function which GoFigr is not automatically detecting, you can register it as follows:
+If you have a plotting function which you use often and which you would like to auto-publish, you can use `intercept`:

 ```
 barplot <- gofigR::intercept(graphics::barplot)